colinleet/Leet-Bone-Tools/README.md

 Selections are saved in an auxiliary text file in the same directory as the blend file.
 New cached bone selections are created and edited only in the tool's 3d-view panel, not in the pie menu.

+The panel and pie menu will only appear when an armature is selected in pose-mode.
-To access this toolset’s pie menu hold control and click in a 3d-view while in pose mode.
+To access this toolset’s pie menu hold control and click in a 3d-view when an armature is selected in pose-mode.